A Lost Year For OPKO Health

 - The diagnostics business should return to growth in the second half of the year.

 - 4Kscore test growth should accelerate based on increased marketing efforts.
-Negative coverage determination by Palmetto last year remains an overhang, but the test is getting reimbursed in 98% of cases by Novitas and the company is doing some clinical work to address the issues raised by Palmetto last year.
+Negative coverage determination by Palmetto last year remains an overhang, but the test is getting reimbursed in 98% of cases by Novitas, and the company is doing some clinical work to address the issues raised by Palmetto last year.

 - Claros 1 should be launched in 2018, helping improve the growth of this business segment.